-The Jean Stephen was built in 1917 by Alexander Hall & Company of Aberdeen as the Savitri for William Barrett of Grimsby to began her fishing career under her registration number of GY1028.
+The steam trawler Savitri was launched from the yard of Alexander Hall & Company of Aberdeen (Yard No 526) on 14th December 1916.
+She measured 115.5′ x 22.1′ x 11.9′ an her tonnage was 212 gross tons, 82 net tons. she was powered by a triple expansion steam engine by her builders delivering 78 registered hors e power.
+Ordered by William Barrett of Grimsby to began her fishing career under her registration number of GY1028.
 However she was immediately requisitioned by the Admiralty for minelaying and later minesweeping duties.
 After the conclusion of the war she was released by the Navy in 1919 and and finally entered the Grimsby fishing fleet operated by William Barrett.
 In subsequent years the trawler passed through a number of other owners before being purchased by her final owners, Stephen Fishing Company Ltd. of Aberdeen, in 1936 and named Jean Stephen (A420).

-On 18th January 1938 she left the shelter of Wick harbour skippered by John Cowie with a crew of twelve men en route to the fishing grounds when a sudden blizzard struck and the vessel was driven on to the beach in Sinclair Bay.
+On 18th January 1958 she left the shelter of Wick harbour skippered by John Cowie with a crew of twelve men en route to the fishing grounds when a sudden blizzard struck and the vessel was driven on to the beach in Sinclair Bay.
 A radio fault prevented the skipper from contacting Wick radio, but the Aberdeen trawler Strathdee relayed the distress call.
-As soon as the distress call was received Mr J. Addison, District Officer, Wick, and a coastguard set off by car with light rescue equipment on the five miles journey to Sinclair Bay.
-Soon after four vehicles followed bringing a party of coastguards and the rocket brigade ….
+As soon as the distress call was received Mr J. Addison, Wick District Officer and a coastguard set off by car with light rescue equipment on the five miles journey to Sinclair Bay.
+Four vehicles followed bringing a party of coastguards and the rocket brigade ….
 13 men in all.
 As they made their way to the scene they could see red flares being fired from the Jean Stephen marking her position near the Reiss golf links.

-A court of inquiry was later held over 2 days commencing 30 June 1958.
-The outcome saw both the skipper and mate being found at fault for the loss.
+A court of inquiry was held over 2 days commencing 30th June 1958.
+The skipper and mate were both found at fault and responsible for the loss.
 The skipper, John Cowie has his certificate suspended for 12 months and fined £100 towards court expenses.
 The mate, George Christie had his certificate suspended for 6 months with a fine of £50.
 The formal report is included below for those wishing further detail.

 Today the wreckage of the Jean Stephen lies visible at all states of the tide on the sands of Reiss Beach in position 58° 29.349’N, 003° 07.631’W with her huge boiler rising nearly three metres from the sand.